Sajid Hasan

-Syed Sajid Hasan (born 1958) is a Pakistani actor, screenwriter, film director, TV hosts, and film producer.
-He has demonstrated political ambitions, but has not achieved significant success.
+Syed Sajid Hasan (born 1958) is a Pakistani actor, screenwriter, film director, TV host, and film producer.
+He has demonstrated political ambitions, and contested parliamentary elections but has not achieved significant success.
 As an actor he is best-known for his comic role of Dr. Irfan in the PTV classic Dhoop Kinare (1987).

 Early life and education

-Hasan was born in Karachi into a Shi'a family and has one sister and three brothers.
+Hasan was born in Lahore, and raised in Karachi into a Shi'a family and has one sister and three brothers.
+He completed his masters in English literature from the University of Karachi in 1980.

 Media career

 Actor

 Hasan began in theatre as a stage actor, collaborating with Rahat Kazmi, with whom he'd open the theatre company Theatre Walley, before making his television debut with the PTV drama Khaleej (1986) and getting his breakthrough with the role of Dr. Irfan, the comic relief in Dhoop Kinare (1987).

 He participated in Indian television serials, including Tanha in 1999, becoming the first actor from Pakistan to feature in an Indian drama.

 Hasan made his film debut in 2004 with the movie Salakhain, in which he played the antagonist.
 He also had a role in the Angelina Jolie film A Mighty Heart.